ConnorDonegan/connordonegan.github.io/index.markdown

 <div id="right" style="float:right; width:62.5%;">

-<p> I am a human geographer studying spatial statistics, research methodology, and social inequalities and health.
+<p> I am a geographer studying spatial statistics, public health, research methodology, and social inequalities.
 This site hosts a selection of my <a href="{{ site.baseurl }}/writing">writing</a> and statistical <a href="{{ site.baseurl }}/software/">software</a>.
-My current work is focused on cancer prevention research, Bayesian modeling, and the integration of quantitative methods with realist approaches to social science research.
+My current work is focused on cancer prevention research, Bayesian modeling, and realist methodology.

 <p> I completed my PhD in Geospatial Information Sciences (GIS) at UT Dallas in 2023.
 I then joined the UT Southwestern Medical Center as a postdoctoral researcher in public health.
 I studied urban geography and political economy in the geography programs at the University of British Columbia (MA, 2013) and University of Minnesota (BA, 2010). </p>